-V. APPROVAL OF PRIOR MINUTES AND AGENDA (Information/Discussion/For Possible Action) Connie Moore, Chair
+V. APPROVAL OF PRIOR MINUTES AND AGENDA (Information/Discussion/For Possible Action) Bobbie Barnes, Chair

-Connie Moore asked the Council members if they had an opportunity to review August 10, 2017, GWDB Aerospace and Defense Sector Council Meeting Minutes.
-A motion was made to approve the minutes and the Agenda by Cristi Cristich.
-It was seconded by Ron Speigle.
+Madam Chair asked the Council members if they had an opportunity to review July 24, 2017, GWDB Tourism, Gaming and Entertainment Industry Sector Council Meeting Minutes.
+A motion was made to approve the minutes, and the Agenda by Daniel Espino.
+John Smirk seconded it.
 All were in favor; none were opposed.
 The motion was carried unanimously.

 VI.
-IN-DEMAND OCCUPATIONS UPDATE/CONTEXT (Information/Discussion) Manny Lamarre, Executive Director, OWINN Manny Lamarre discussed the context of the In-demand Occupations and the importance of this meeting.
-The mission of the governor's request for any industry sector council is to convene that can be representatives of Nevada Business, Education and Labor to facilitate data-driven recommendations concerning sector-specific workforce needs and challenges that will help guide state workforce development efforts.
+IN-DEMAND OCCUPATIONS UPDATE/CONTEXT (Information/Discussion) Manny Lamarre, Executive Director, OWINN

+Manny Lamarre discussed the context of the In-demand Occupations and the importance of this meeting.
+The mission of the governor's request for any industry sector council is to convene that can be representatives of Nevada Business, Education and Labor to facilitate data-driven recommendations concerning sector-specific workforce needs and challenges that will help guide the state workforce development efforts.
 Three of the duties Governor Sandoval's re-authorize the sector council back in March 2016 Executive Order 2016-08 required a reorganization of the Sector Council to align workforce development better.
 There three key duties or responsibilities that are outlined is making issuing recommendations concerning the necessary skills and education requirements and jobs.

 - 1. Issuing recommendation and insight base upon short- and long-term employment and occupational forecast. - 2.
 Make recommendations concerning the necessary skills and education requirements for in-demand jobs.
 Again this is important, that goes to the conversation of what are the credentials that are relevant for those occupations.
-The way that's applied is, particularly now since the last session, where now students can pursue industry-recognized certifications while they're in high school, and when they're splitting the state reimburses, students in the district for those certifications and certificates, that helps upscale the workforce that's a very concrete ad. - 3.
+The way that is applied is, particularly now since the last session, where now students can pursue industry-recognized certifications while they are in high school, and when they are splitting the state reimburses, students in the district for those certifications and certificates, that helps upscale the workforce that's a very concrete ad. - 3.
 Identifying job training opportunities and education programs determined to have the greatest likelihood of success, in meeting Nevada's workforce needs via the development of talent pipeline/career pathways.

 Manny continues to say, the conversation around for each of the respective eight targeted industries, for this piece.
 I want to read one concrete example of a policy that passed through the publicly funded workforce system, that leveraged the work that you all are doing as sector council.
 As, I mentioned before in prior sector council meetings that the recommendations and specifically as it relates to the student's responsibility, outlining Governor's Brian Sandoval executive order is applied.
 One example is policy 1.11, and this is through the state workforce board.
-I think an excerpt from it allows you to see that the work that you're doing is applied.
-Actions, policy, and procedure of WIOA section 134C3G indicate that training services for adults and dislocated workers must be linked to an in-demand industry sector or occupation, in the local area or planning region, or in another area to which an adult or dislocated worker receiving sub-services are willing to relocation.
+I think an excerpt from it allows you to see that the work that you are doing is applied.
+Actions, policy, and procedure of WIOA section 134C3G indicate that training services for adults and dislocated workers must be directed linked to an in-demand industry sector or occupation, in the local area or planning region, or in another area to which an adult or dislocated worker receiving sub-services are willing to relocation.
 Then it goes on that the board may approve training services for occupations determined by the local board, to be in sectors of the economy that have a high potential for sustained demand or growth in the area.
-Similarly, the local plans for youth programs must also include consideration of in-demand Industry or occupation of sectors.
+Similarly, the local plans for youth programs must also include consideration of in-demand Industry sector or occupation.